What CAST learned from supporting Comic Relief and Paul Hamlyn Foundation's Tech for Good fund's grantees.

 We’ve taken the opportunity to reflect on our experience of supporting grantees over the nine-month programme - what worked, what didn’t work and what we learnt along the way.

-We hope these findings will be useful to charities engaging in digital development programmes, partners supporting them, and to the grant-givers funding them.
+We hope these findings will be useful to funders, charities and digital partners.

 Just over a year ago, CAST began providing digital support as the lead support partner for the Tech for Good 2019 Programme.
 We worked in consortium with some of the most experienced organisations in the UK’s tech for good community: doteveryone, Snook and Founders and Coders.